roben/PropertiesMapper/README.md

 PropertyMapper
 ==============

-A java library to map java.util.Properties to abitrary Object fields using annotations and reflection.
+A java library to map the values from java.util.Properties objects to abitrary Object fields using annotations and reflection.

+The library has no external dependencies and can be build using ant.

-Supported field types: String, Long, Integer, Double, Float, Boolean and their primitive equivalents.
+Supported field types are String, Long, Integer, Double, Float, Boolean and their primitive equivalents.

 Usage example (based on a simple TinkerForge configuration):